 The Underrepresented in Medicine program is designed to enhance the experience of underrepresented residents and fellows to ensure that all physicians in training – regardless of ethnicity, race, sexual orientation, gender identity, family experience, type of upbringing or socioeconomic status – have the support needed to complete the journey from student to healer.
 The program engages house staff in a one-on-one experience with faculty, supporting the development of a diverse workforce in health care.
 In addition, the program offers a wide range of activities, social events, workshops, networking and career coaching.
 Mentors meet quarterly with mentee, assist with honing leadership skills and opportunities, facilitate development of professional skills, and encourage and support mentees.

 About Indiana University and IU School of Medicine

-IU School of Medicine is the largest medical school in the US.
-The school includes 8 basic science departments and 18 clinical science departments.
+IU School of Medicine is the largest medical school in the U.S. The school includes eight basic science departments and 18 clinical science departments.

 Learn more about the IU School of Medicine statewide system of campus communities.
 IU School of Medicine offers a wide variety of working and learning environments to meet different styles, needs and interests.

 The history of IU School of Medicine is robust.
 Find out how the teaching hospital began to take shape and how the School has evolved into what it is today.
 Learn about the development of the nine campus system and the expansion of enrollment.

 Medical education at IU School of Medicine includes undergraduate training for health professions as well as MD education, residency and fellowship training, graduate education, postdoctoral programs and even continuing medical education–all in a positive, inclusive teaching and learning environment that embodies the core values of excellence, respect, integrity, diversity and cooperation.
 IU School of Medicine offers training at every step of the journey to becoming a practicing physician and/or medical researcher and into professional practice.